MileHacker Logo

 Postal Services

 Deutsche Post operates postal services.
 Post offices are available for sending letters and parcels.
-Yellow post boxes are located on streets.
+Yellow post boxes are found on streets.

 Sending Mail

-• Stamps ("Briefmarken") are available at post offices and newsstands.
+• Stamps ("Briefmarken") are available in post offices and newsstands.

 • Post offices are called "Postamt" or "Postfiliale".